 Don’t forget that you don’t have to succumb to any forms of gentle pressure.
 Sure, you can answer the kind gesture of people who invite you to sit with them.
 But this doesn’t mean that you have to let your guard down.
 Don’t ever push yourself just to keep up with them, although peer pressure to have another beer or shot can be strong, stop when you feel that you’ve had enough.

 Modern women want to be free from their restrictions.
-They want to escape the binds of getting labeled or limited in their actions, especially on the things that they want to do, like travel the world.
+They want to escape the binds of getting labelled or limited in their actions, especially on the things that they want to do, like travel the world.

-When women travel, they feel a freedom like never before.
+When women travel, they feel freedom like never before.
 You and I understand that feeling.
 But regardless of how jovial and ecstatic you can get, never be careless.
-You should always be careful, especially if you are traveling alone.
+You should always be careful, especially if you are travelling alone.
 In this way, you can make your solo adventure less stressful and more memorable, without missing out but still enjoying your travels safely.

 Do you know other tips and tricks that can make a woman’s travel life safer and more convenient?
 Tell me in the comment section below!